-The renamed property continues to thrive, with several innkeepers including Frank and Mary Newton, Betty and Bob Jacob, Ann and Joe Miller, Linda and Philip Halpern, and now Angela Lomanto and John Nelson.
+The renamed property continues to thrive, with several innkeepers including the Bergen Family, Frank and Mary Newton, Betty and Bob Jacob, Anne and Joe Miller, Linda and Philip Halpern, and now Angela Lomanto and John Nelson.

 We credit the Jacobs for opening a new chapter in the literary life of the inn.
 Using their strong interest in literature and poetry, they developed an extensive poetry collection, inaugurated the Poem of the Day tradition, and most of all, invited well-known and highly regarded poets to stay at the inn and offer readings.
 Pulitzer Prize-winning poets Philip Levine, Galway Kennell, Stephen Dunn, and Robert Creeley have all visited the inn and shared their work here.